burhanelgun/OpenGL-ES-Android-Application/README.md

 # OpenGL ES Android App
 It is a basic Android app which uses OpenGL ES API.
-I defined a triangle and created three triangles with different color and positions and I drew these triangles and rotated them.
-I applied projection and camera views so id you change the roation of the phone, the triangles don't skewed.
-Also if you swipe your finger on the screen, the triangles rotate where you swope.
+I defined a triangle class and created three triangles from this class with different colors and positions and I drew these triangles and rotated them.
+I applied projection and camera views so if you change the screen orientation of the device, the triangles aren't skewed.
+Also if you swipe your finger on the screen, the triangles rotate where you swiped to.

 You can run this project on your device by installing the [app-debug.apk](https://github.com/burhanelgun/OpenGL-ES-Android-Application/raw/master/app-debug.apk).